azconcept-droid/k3s-arc/README.md

 1. ✅ A Linux server with **k3s** installed.
 2. ✅ `kubectl` access to the k3s cluster.
+3. ✅ Set env variable export `KUBECONFIG=/etc/rancher/k3s/k3s.yaml`.
-3. ✅ A GitHub **App** created and configured.
+4. ✅ A GitHub **App** created and configured.
-4. ✅ Private key file (`.pem`) for the app.
+5. ✅ Private key file (`.pem`) for the app.
-5. ✅ A GitHub repo or org where you want to register the runners.
+6. ✅ A GitHub repo or org where you want to register the runners.

 ## ✅ Why GitHub App?